 Mr. Madan Mohan Khemuka, Non-Executive Director, is unable to trace his educational certificates.
 As per information provided by Mr. Madan Mohan Khemuka, he has completed his graduation from Lucknow University however education documents of Mr. Madan Mohan Khemuka were misplaced and were not made available for diligence purpose.
 Mr. Madan Mohan Khemuka has filed FIR with Shakespeare Sarani police station on 5th August 2021.
 As per the representation received from Mr. Madan Mohan Khemuka, he has graduated in the year 1957, and hence we are unable to retrieve/verify his educational documents from any external/third party agency.
 Further, the Company has mailed to the University of Lucknow seeking to provide the educational qualification documents of Mr. Madan Mohan Khemuka.
 However, no reply has been received from the university till date.
-Due to lack of documents and relevant information, we have not disclosed details of his educational qualifications.
-For further details, please refer to the chapter titled "Our Management" on page 159 of this Red Herring Prospectus.
+Due to lack of documents and relevant information, we have not disclosed details of his educational qualifications in his biography in the chapter titled "Our Management" as is required under the SEBI ICDR Regulations.
+For further details, please refer to the chapter titled "Our Management" on page 157 of this Prospectus.